 Due to social isolation policies, many nonprofits have had to cancel or reimagine their future fundraising events (depending on their location).
 This has understandably put a lot of strain on fundraising income.
 See how non-profits can navigate the coronavirus here.

 During this time, we need to get creative in ways to reach and engage our donors, as well as raise income, when we can’t physically host an event.
 So before you cancel any events, consider whether you can turn it into something digital or virtual.

-These virtual fundraising events will help mitigate the loss of fundraising dollars, as well as keep your donors and participants engaged – particularly if they are homebound at the moment!
+These virtual fundraising ideas will help mitigate the loss of fundraising dollars, as well as keep your donors and participants engaged – particularly if they are homebound at the moment!

-Here are our top 14 ideas for virtual fundraising events.
+Here are our top 14 ideas for virtual fundraising ideas:

 One of the great things about peer-to-peer fundraising is that it’s inherently built for virtual fundraising.
 With CauseVox it’s easy to turn your current campaigns and appeals into peer to peer fundraisers by encouraging your donors to set up their own online fundraising pages.

 Get your staff, board members, most dedicated donors, and active members of your community involved by asking them to kick off the first peer to peer fundraisers.

 You could use the virtual event ideas below as inspiration for peer-to-peer challenges, or you can simply engage your donors to reach out to their friends on behalf of your organization.

 We typically see organizations that do peer-to-peer fundraising not only help create a sense of community, but they also raise about 2x as much in comparison to other digital fundraising initiatives.

 Caption: Peer-to-Peer fundraiser listing for Faith in Action’s Together We Give campaign